If You Could Live Anywhere…

 That’s the end game.

-What we’re convened this week to discuss together in Las Vegas is how to get from here to there.
+What we’re convened this week to discuss together in Orlando is how to get from here to there.
 I think of it as connecting the dots… helping attendees to identify their best options for reinventing their lives overseas.

-Here are a few examples of the conversations we’re having here in Vegas this week:
+Here are a few examples of the conversations we’re having here in Orlando this week:

 Take Nicaragua off your list.
 Its climate isn’t what you’re looking for.
 Cuenca could be a good choice—cool and comfortable year-round plus an established community of expats to tap into.
 That would help to make the transition for a woman on her own much easier.
 You could also consider Medellín, Colombia, another good-weather destination that would also be a comfortable option for a woman on her own.